Companions of Jehu: Origins of the name

-Jehu was an Old Testament character, immortalised in Racine's drama Athalie.
-He was famous for killing Jezebel by having her thrown out of a window and stomping her to death.
-According to the Books of Kings Jezebel was responsible for inciting her husband King Ahab to abandon the worship of the true God and follow the cult of Baal instead.
-She also brought false testimony against Naboth and had him killed, and was the cause of much violence and bloodshed.
-By analogy, Jezebel represented the Jacobins of France, responsible for turning France away from the Catholic religion, bringing false testimony against patriotic citizens and executing them, and spreading violence and bloodshed through the Reign of Terror.
-By the same analogy, Jehu was the force of righteous retribution, come to restore the true religion, and kill Jezebel, her children and all those who had turned away from the Lord.
+Jehu is an Old Testament character, immortalised in Jean Racine's drama Athalie.
+Jehu was famous for killing Jezebel by having her thrown out of a window and stomping her to death.
+According to the Books of Kings, Jezebel was responsible for inciting her husband King Ahab to embrace the cult of Baal and for subjecting the prophets of the God of Israel to religious persecution, including mass murder.
+She also brought false testimony against Naboth and had him killed.
+By analogy, Jezebel represented the Jacobin regime, responsible for similarly persecuting the Catholic Church in France and using judicial murder against both real and imagined dissidents through the Reign of Terror.
+By the same analogy, Jehu was the force of righteous retribution, come to restore the true religion, and kill Jezebel, her children and all those who had turned away from the God of Israel.
 The reference to Jehu was not universally understood however, and through misunderstanding, uncertain repetition and assimilation with the broader idea of religious restoration, many people referred to the Companions of Jesus instead of the Companions of Jehu, despite this name being essentially meaningless, as was pointed out by Louis Blanc.

 The first reference to their existence appears in the records of the National Convention in a report presented on 25 June 1795 from Marie-Joseph Chénier on the recent killings in Lyons.
 His account says: